benjaminion/upgrading-ethereum-book/src/book.md

 #### Introduction

 Slashing occurs when validators make attestations or block proposals that break very specific protocol rules.
 It applies to behaviour that could potentially be part of an attack on the chain.
 Getting slashed means losing a significant amount of stake and being ejected from the protocol.
-It is more "punishment" than "penalty".
+It is more "punishment" than "penalty"[^fn-slashing-punitive].
 The good news is that stakers can take simple precautions to protect against ever being slashed.

+[^fn-slashing-punitive]: The concept of slashing has its roots in Vitalik's [Slasher](https://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm) algorithm from early 2014.
+Our current design looks quite different, but some things remain.
+In particular, he says that, "we are calling [it] Slasher to express its harshly punitive nature", and we retail the name "slashing" for the same reason.

 The behaviours that lead to slashing are as follows.